piriya33/CDC_Wordpress/wp-content/plugins/html5-videogallery-plus-player/readme.txt

 > * 100% Multilanguage.
 > * Fully Responsive.
 >
-> View [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/video-gallery-player/) for additional information.
+> View [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/video-gallery-player/) for additional information.
 >

+= Privacy & Policy =
+* We have also opt-in e-mail selection , once you download the plugin , so that we can inform you and nurture you about products and its features.

 == Installation ==